cloudfoundry-attic/cf-riak-cs-release/README.md

   * The `cf.admin_username` parameter refers to a CloudFoundry admin username.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
   * The `cf.admin_password` parameter refers to a CloudFoundry admin password.
 It's used by a BOSH errand to register the newly deployed broker with CloudController (see below for invocation).
   * The `cf.apps_domain` parameter refers to the CloudFoundry App Domain.
 It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).
+  * The `cf.system_domain` parameter refers to the CloudFoundry System Domain.
+It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).

 ### BOSH-lite environment